 To see the progress of your transfer, log in to the Cloudflare dashboard and select your account.
-Then, select Registrar > Transfer to see a list of domain transfers that are in progress.
+Then, select Domain Registration > Transfer Domains to see a list of domain transfers that are in progress.
 To accelerate the process, be sure to check with your old registrar how you can approve the transfer out.

 Once successful, you will receive an email from Cloudflare and be able to manage the domain in the dashboard under Overview of that site.